wfaler/ScalaSSH/README.md

 * nohup prefixed commands do not seem to work on Ubuntu or OS X, any commands run in nohup will stop executing once the command closes (will investigate further)
 * Due to Jsch limitations, each command is executed in isolation, in other words absolute paths will need to be used, as prior "cd"'s will not be acknowledged.
 * Piping commands together in a single Scala command has not been tested - this may or may not work, depending on when the exit code is returned (after each command? after all commands?).
+* an obvious assumption for this framework is that it is aimed to interact with platforms other than Windows (though using it as a client on Windows should work)

 ## Usage
 You can login using either username/password or username/key-file login.